What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 Travel to Hamburg by plane

-Hamburg airport is the fifth-busiest airport in Germany, with connections to many major European cities.
+Hamburg Airport is the fifth-busiest airport in Germany, with connections to many major European cities.
 There are very few intercontinental flights to Hamburg, but with good connections in cities like Frankfurt, Munich, Paris or Amsterdam, Hamburg can easily be reached by plane.

 How to get from Hamburg airport to the city centre?
 You can get to and from the airport by bus, underground (U-Bahn) or suburban train (S-Bahn).
 S-Bahn line 1 takes you to Hamburg Central Station in 25 minutes (departure every 10 minutes).
-More options on how to get from the airport on their webpage.
+More options on how to get from the airport are on their webpage.

 Travel to Hamburg by bus